 The Shell LGBT Network was established to help lesbian, gay, bisexual and transgender colleagues have the confidence to be themselves and reach their full potential within a wholly supportive work environment.

 Robert Ingham has been Chair of the network since February 2016 and was Vice Chair before that.
 He joined the committee initially “to gain a greater understanding of what it would entail,” but it wasn’t long before he became a fully-fledged member as Events Officer.

 “I have gained a huge amount from being the Chair – not only is it a great learning curve, it’s also helping develop my leadership skills.
 Plus, it’s wonderful to watch a Network evolve and knowing you are part of that,” says Rob.

 “I’m very proud of what we have achieved and know there is so much more to do.
 With events over the past year, it is clear these networks are essential to help build people’s awareness and knowledge of what it means to be LGBT.”

 The remit of the LGBT network in Shell isn’t just limited to within the organization: the network is also a founding member of InterEnergy, a group who provides networking and learning opportunities to LGBT professionals across the UK.

-More in diversity and inculsion
+More in Diversity, Equity and Inclusion

 Networks at Shell help staff to connect, share ideas and support each other in reaching their potential.
 Find out from the people involved how these communities are helping them develop.